oxij/unix-course/plan.markdown

 for every word from the \<text\> which looks like a system call."

-***Read manuals only in english***, not localized.
-Localized versions have astronomical numbers of errors.
+***Do not read localized (i.e. in languages other than English) manuals*** as they usually have astronomical numbers of errors.
 You have been warned.

-I'm using the following invocation to get the default version:
+I use the following invocation to get the default version:

     LANG=C man <arguments>

-***Each*** word in a manual is meaningful.
+***Each and every*** word in a manual is meaningful.
 Do not just skip everything that looks hard to parse.

 # Operating Systems Course Plan